timopaehrisch/pyBTCProxy/README.md

 # pyBTCProxy
-pyBTCProxy is a proxy application to run Core Lightning (CLN) and/or lnd with a pruned Bitcoin node
+pyBTCProxy is a proxy application which allow Core Lightning (CLN, and possibly lnd, eclair or other Lightning implementations) with a pruned Bitcoin node.

-## lnd users please note this!
+## lnd and eclair users please read this!
 Please note that my motivation to write this script was to run my Core Lightning (CLN) node with a pruned Bitcoin node, so 99% of development and testing was done with CLN.
 I did a quick test run with an lnd instance, which started up, connected and synced the network graph via pyBTCProxy just like normal, but I did not check how lnd reacts if it tries to retrieve a block that was pruned (timeouts, retries etc.).
-I could need some help here, so please share your experience, if you run pyBTCProxy with lnd.
-Also, I didn't test pyBTCProxy with other bitcoin or lightning implementations like btcd or eclair.
+I could need some help here, so please share your experience, if you run pyBTCProxy with lnd, eclair or anything else.
+Also, I didn't test pyBTCProxy with other bitcoin implementations like btcd.

 ## What and Why?
+Usually running a Lightning node also requires to run a full Bitcoin node, which in a typical home setup is a Raspberry Pi with a 1 or 2 TB SSD to store the Bitcoin blockchain.
+While a VPS (virtual private server) with sufficient resources to run the node software is available for a couple of dollars per month, buying ~ 1 TB storage for the Bitcoin blockchain pushes prices quickly beyond a hundred dollars per month.
+The cheapest VPS usually come with 40 to 80 GB storage space, which would be enough to run a pruned Bitcoin node that keeps for instance 50% (20-40 GB) of the latest blocks.

-Theoretically CLN supports running with a pruned Bitcoin node not out-of-the-box.
+Theoretically CLN (and lnd) support running with a pruned Bitcoin node not out-of-the-box.
 In reality however, after having openened a handful of lightning channels, it usually does not take very long until error like these start to appear in CLN's log file:

 ```
 2024-03-27T12:28:40.220Z UNUSUAL plugin-bcli: bitcoin-cli -rpcconnect=... -rpcport=... -rpcuser=... -stdinrpcpass getblock 000000000000000000037c083a5da1f3362008a4cdd86e0f231d8956d2a14452 0 exited with status 1